 Single action revolvers are like the Colt .45 handguns of cinema westerns.
 The first step in firing requires cocking the large, external hammer, usually with the strong hand (the hand holding the revolver) thumb.
 This activates internal mechanical linkage that rotates the cylinder to align the next cartridge with the barrel while holding the hammer fully back, ready to be released to drive forward under spring tension with a pull of the trigger.
-The resulting short and light trigger pull serves only to release the hammer to strike the primer of the cartridge (pulling the trigger does not cause the cylinder to revolve)—the firing pins of such weapons are often fixed to the hammer–firing the cartridge.
+The resulting short and light trigger pull serves only to release the hammer to strike the primer of the cartridge (pulling the trigger does not cause the cylinder to revolve)—the firing pins of the early designs of such weapons were often fixed to the hammer–firing the cartridge.

 Such weapons are generally inappropriate for personal defense.
 Experts can do amazing things with these designs, which are more than a century old.
 Manufacturers continue to produce modern versions that are completely safe to use with modern cartridges.
 Some have fully adjustable sights, and most have modern safety features that allow them to be safely handled with fully loaded cylinders, but they are large, cumbersome, slow to fire and even slower to reload.
 They’re great fun for target shooting, or western style shooting competitions, but modern weapons have surpassed them in convenience and effectiveness.